Other major reasons to serve this airport

-- Central location, superior road network and a sea port ensures easily accessible traffic to and from all three Baltic countries, Scandinavia and Germany.
+- Central location, superior road network and a sea port ensures easily accessible traffic to and from all three Baltic countries.

 - Riga is the metropolis of the Baltics and the third largest North-European city with rich history, culture, nature landscapes and architectural pearls.

-- Latvia has a unique geography and cultural position, providing a strategic location for business operations targeting developed economies of the EU and emerging markets of the nation’s eastern neighbours.
-Latvia is a natural gateway between the US, Europe and Asia.
+- Latvia has a unique geography and cultural position, providing a strategic location for business operations targeting developed economies of the EU.